bismuthfoundation/BismuthCore/Reference/Dev.md

 ## Relationship to BismuthClient

-BismuthClient is another PIP module that targets walelts and dApps usage.
+BismuthClient is another PIP module that targets wallets and dApps usage.

 However, some classes and code can be common to both packages.
 Why the need for clear versioning and a version number in every class file.